Eprosartan/hydrochlorothiazide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, heart failure, diabetes, glaucoma, gout, lupus, a mineral imbalance (such as high calcium or low potassium, magnesium, or sodium in the blood), or a history of asthma.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, heart failure, diabetes, glaucoma, gout, lupus, or a history of asthma.

 Possible Side Effects While Using This Medicine